siggraph-s3/s3-website/_programs/conference-apprentice-program.md

 #### S3 Résumé and Reel Review Sessions

-Polish that reel and résumé, and get some professional feedback to land that dream job!
+Polish that reel and résumé and get some professional feedback to land that dream job!
 Space is limited.
 This program is made possible by S3.

 #### Networking